 CAD Design enables multiple planning team members to collaborate effectively.
 Through this platform, they can share data, make edits, and combine expertise from various disciplines, resulting in a comprehensive design.

 Additionally, CAD facilitates greater stakeholder engagement, allowing government officials, the public, and investors to provide input and gain a better understanding of the project.
 3D visualization enables more inclusive city planning.
 Furthermore, CAD streamlines the iterative design review and revision process.
-When changes are needed, modifications can be applied directly to the model, allowing for rapid revisions and a more refined final design.
+The team can directly update the model when changes are needed, enabling faster revisions and a more polished final design.

-CAD Design enables the visualization of the entire construction process from start to finish, from the planning stage, foundation construction, to building completion.
-Everything can be simulated, helping the construction team understand every necessary step.
+CAD helps teams visualize the entire construction process from start to finish, including planning, foundation work, and building completion.
+The system can simulate every stage, allowing the construction team to understand each required step.

 Also read: How to Create Compelling and Memorable Billboard Ad Designs

-Based on the review above, it can be concluded that CAD Design is a vital tool in creating high-quality and informative 3D urban models.
-By using CAD, planners will find it easier to create more efficient, accurate, and reliable urban plans.
+From the points discussed above, CAD design clearly plays a vital role in producing high-quality and informative 3D urban models.
+With CAD, planners can create urban plans that are more efficient, accurate, and reliable.